PriyankaChoudhary9877/meridian-cyber/README.md

 <br />

-Designed and developed with attention to detail — because most cybersecurity websites deserve better.
+Designed and developed by Priyanka Choudhary.

 </div>